 The answer is Banh Mi.
-Together with “Pho” and “Ao Dai”, the words “Banh Mi” has been officially defined in the Oxford Dictionary because of its delicious tastes and popularity worldwide.
+Together with “Pho” and “Ao Dai”, the words “Banh Mi” have been officially defined in the Oxford Dictionary because of their delicious tastes and popularity worldwide.
 This Vietnamese food guide will bring you more insights into the Banh Mi, its origin, variations, and where to buy this famous bread.

 Banh mi was first introduced to Vietnam during the French colonial period.
 It is a modification of the baguette, which was a staple food of the French in the 19th century.
 The baguette, paired with pork pâté, ham, cheese, and butter to serve only the French colonists at expensive restaurants and cafes, was still a luxury product to most Vietnamese.

 When the locals learned how to make this food themselves, Banh Mi became a common product, like other Western products such as condensed milk, coffee, and beer.
-The bakeries opened one after another in Saigon, some of which served the local class' need and became a hit, making Banh Mi the favorite breakfast to the Saigonese until now.
+The bakeries opened one after another in Saigon, some of which served the local class’ needs and became a hit, making Banh Mi the favorite breakfast of the Saigonese until now.